The many health benefits of green tea is well-known. But is it safe to drink during pregnancy?

 - If you feel that the caffeine content in green tea is causing trouble sleeping, do stop it altogether.

-- Too much of caffeine during pregnancy is known to cause miscarriages, low birth weight, birth defects and even stillbirth.
+- Too much caffeine during pregnancy is known to cause miscarriages.

 - Green tea is known to boost immunity levels in the body.
 Since one's immunity is considerably low during pregnancy, green tea is a healthy option to keep away illnesses.